-We value the diversity of backgrounds and cultures, which enrich our life and help our school become the unique place it is.
+We value the diversity of backgrounds and cultures which enrich our life and help our school become the unique place it is.
 The life of our school is integral to that of the Parish: we both contribute to our local community and benefit from it in our achievements.

-It is with this unity that we fulfil our school motto: 'Fortis in Fide'
+It is in this way that we prepare our children for the future and fulfil our school motto: 'Fortis in Fide' ('Strong in the Faith').